The Refugee Employment Support Program (RESP) supports refugees to find suitable and skilled employment opportunities.

 - Pursuing recognition of prior learning and qualifications

 - Access to a network of partner organisations and mentors

 - Practical skill development through work experience opportunities

 - Opportunities for participants to showcase their skills to potential employers

-We focus on community-based solutions to employment through involving local employers, organisations and other non-government organisations (NGOs) to connect eligible refugees and people seeking asylum with training, support and jobs.
+We focus on community-based solutions to employment through involving local employers, organisations and other non-government organisations (NGOs) to connect eligible refugees with training, support and jobs.